openresty/lua-resty-dns/README.markdown

 * `qtype`
 	The type of the question.
 Possible values are `1` (`TYPE_A`), `5` (`TYPE_CNAME`), `28` (`TYPE_AAAA`), or any other QTYPE value specified by RFC 1035 and RFC 3596.
 Default to `1` (`TYPE_A`).

+When data truncation happens, the resolver will automatically retry using the TCP transport mode to query the current nameserver.

 set_timeout
 -----------
 `syntax: r:set_timeout(time)`